-The 27th Annual Trumpet Awards television taping took Place in Atlanta.
+The 27th Annual Trumpet Awards television taping took place in Atlanta.
 The Red Carpet was stunning and highlighted a long line of who’s who in today’s entertainment industry.
-NAACP Image Award-winning Actress Wendy Raquel Robinson and GRAMMY Award-nominated R&B singer Tank host the 2019 Bounce Trumpet Awards, during an exciting night of inspiration, history and crowd-rousing performances celebrating African-American achievements and contributions.
+NAACP Image Award-winning actress Wendy Raquel Robinson and GRAMMY Award-nominated R&B singer Tank hosted the 2019 Bounce Trumpet Awards, during an exciting night of inspiration, history and crowd-rousing performances celebrating African-American achievements and contributions.

 The gala black-tie ceremony, held at the Cobb Energy Performing Arts Center in Atlanta showcased and introduced some of the hottest and most successful talent in the entertainment industry.
 Created in 1993 by Founder, Xernona Clayton, the event has blossomed into one of the premiere television events for Bounce TV.
 Clayton stated, “It teaches young people that if you watch maybe you too can do the same things and discover and contribute.”
 In front of an immaculately dressed audience, of all ages, the prestigious 2019 Trumpet Awards highlighted African American accomplishments and contributions.
 Clayton went on to comment, “When you put this whole picture together it’s like a puzzle.
 When you put all the pieces together, you say WOW what a vast contribution our people have made.”

-GRAMMY Award-winner India Arie took the stage by storm when she opens this production.
-The high energy stage was stunning with powerful lighting and beautiful costumes.
-Many industry insiders including: Actor, Louis Gossett, Jr. Rapper Da Brat, and Gospel Recording Artist Kim Burrell were in attendance.
+GRAMMY Award-winner India Arie took the stage by storm when she opened this production.
+The high-energy stage was stunning with powerful lighting and beautiful costumes.
+Many industry insiders including Actor Louis Gossett, Jr., Rapper Da Brat, and Gospel Recording Artist Kim Burrell were in attendance.

-Just some of the evenings highlights are: The Trailblazer Award being presented to GRAMMY Award-nominated rapper MC Lyte.
+Just some of the evening’s highlights were The Trailblazer Award being presented to GRAMMY Award-nominated rapper MC Lyte.
 Long considered one of hip-hops pioneer feminists, as she paved the way for future female artists.
 MC Lyte told some of her younger fans, “You are too young to make permanent decisions.”

 The Education Excellence Award was presented to educator Tim King, President and CEO of Urban Prep Academies, a nonprofit organization that provides high-quality and comprehensive college-preparatory educational experience for young men resulting in graduates succeeding in college.
 King encourages us to “Stand up in protest.”